xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 end
 ```

-**Notice the `  #Source a config file and apply it to XR  ` section of the Vagrantfile?
+**Notice the `  `#Source a config file and apply it to XR`  ` section of the Vagrantfile?
 This is derived from the [Bootstrap XR configuration with Vagrant]({{ base_path }}/tutorials/iosxr-vagrant-bootstrap-config) tutorial.
 Check it out if you want to know more about how shell provisioning with XR works**
 {: .notice--warning}

 >
 For now, all you need to know is:
 >
-*  Config that you want to apply to XR on boot goes into the ` lxc-app-topo-bootstrap/configs ` directory.
+*  Config that you want to apply to XR on boot goes into the ` `lxc-app-topo-bootstrap/configs` ` directory.
 It is named  "rtr_config" in this example.
-*  The script to apply XR config resides in the lxc-app-topo-bootstrap/scripts directory.
+*  The script to apply XR config resides in the ` `lxc-app-topo-bootstrap/scripts directory` `.
 You will not need to bother about it in this tutorial.
 {: .notice--info}